dayvidwhy/dayvidwhy.github.io/_posts/2016-10-06-Easy-jQuery-Selectors.markdown

 $(".nav-links").css("color", "red");
 ```

-I can see that for all things with the class `.nav-links` I am changing their 'color' to red.
+I can see that for all things with the class `.nav-links` I am changing their color to red.

 # Making API Requests
 Making use of API's in plain JavaScript just isn't fun as well, and trying to diagnose an issue in the depths of this code.